slack-samples/deno-github-functions/README.md

 Connected, awaiting events
 ```

-Once running, click the "Create New Issue" Link Trigger in channel that was created in the previous section.
+Once running, click the shortcut URL associated with the `(dev)` version of

-A form to create a new GitHub issue should appear!
+your app.
+This should begin your Workflow by opening a form to create a new
+GitHub issue!

+Press `<CTRL> + C` to end your development process and move on to deploying
+your app!

 ## Deploying Your App

 When you're done with development, you can deploy your app to a production